Join our mailing list and be the first to hear about new/last minute courses, exhibitions & other fun stuff...

 Claire Binden – Business Director

 Claire has been with Double Elephant since 2009.
-Her role focuses on developing the financial and business side of Double Elephant’s operation, including communications, project managing and partnership working.
-Prior to joining Double Elephant, Claire worked for a long time in theatre and later on, marketing.
+Her role focuses on developing the financial and business side of Double Elephant’s operation, and includes communications, project management and partnership working.
+Prior to joining Double Elephant, Claire worked for a long time in theatre and education.

 Simon Ripley – Director / Tutor